devolfer/soma/README.md

 The installation guide can be found in the [Official UniTask Repo](https://github.com/Cysharp/UniTask).

-Once installed, all code of this package will automatically compile using `UniTask` instead of standard `C# Task`!
+Once installed, all async code of this package will automatically compile using `UniTask` instead of standard `C# Task`!
 This will potentially break any existing asynchronous code usage, that was initially expecting a C# Task return value.

 ### Code Hints